stand-art/jaxn/README.md

-# Welcome to the home of JAXN
+# Welcome to JAXN

-## Introduction

 JAXN (pronounced "Jackson") is a standard for "relaxed [JSON](https://tools.ietf.org/html/rfc7159)".
-It targets humans writing JSON files manually (for example in configuration files), as well as providing a small set of extensions to improve the expressiveness and interoperability of JSON.
+It targets humans writing JSON files manually (for example in configuration files), as well as providing a small set of extensions to improve the expressiveness and interoperability of JSON libraries.

+## What is JAXN?

+* A strict superset of JSON.
+Valid JSON is valid JAXN.
+* Adds a few simple, human-readable and easy to understand extensions to JSON.
+* Aims at wide-spread adoption from JSON libraries.
+* Agnostic towards the implementation language.
+* Allow for simple, one-pass parsers.

-**JAXN IS CURRENTLY WORK-IN-PROGRESS**
+> **JAXN IS CURRENTLY WORK-IN-PROGRESS**
+>

-Until we publish version 1.0 of JAXN, everything is considered work-in-progress.
+> Until we publish version 1.0 of JAXN, everything is considered work-in-progress.
 We appreciate ideas, feedback, criticism and input from others.
 Feel free to open an issue or write to [`jaxn@icemx.net`](mailto:jaxn@icemx.net).

-## Goals

-* JAXN adds only a few, simple, human-readable and easy to understand extensions to JSON.
-* JAXN is a strict superset of JSON.
-Valid JSON is valid JAXN.
-* JAXN is agnostic towards the implementation language.
-* JAXN allow for simple, one-pass parsers.

 ## Extensions to JSON